ozwillo/ozwillo-doc/README.md

 For the moment the documentation relies on the following choices, that needs to be discussed:

-- no mention to territory_id
 - no description of subscription callback for the moment, since it remains to be implemented
 - replaced Kernel by Ozwillo when we're talking about APIs
-- https://openid.net/specs/openid-connect-core-1_0.html#IDToken it seems all required fields are not sent by the Kernel
-- in our protocol, state and nonce are mandatory but in OpenID connect they are recommended and optional.